 Membership

-A 10% discount on any item in our gift shop
+Season membership also provides 10% discount in our gift shop.

 For more information about KCG membership, please call (859) 257-6955.
-To purchase a membership, come to the Dorotha Smith Oatts Visitor Center at The Arboretum or Click Here to download, print and complete the membership form and mail with payment info to:
+To purchase a membership, come to the Dorotha Smith Oatts Visitor Center at The Arboretum and complete the membership form.

 Hours